ftsrg/hypernate/README.md

 ### Middlewares

 There are some application tasks that are not closely related to the business logic, but must be performed nevertheless, and these are typically repeated from application to application.
-The systems engineering world extracted these repeating tasks and packaged them into self-contained _middlewares_.
+The systems engineering world extracted these repeating tasks and packaged them into self-contained _middlewares._
 Middlewares are fully functional services that are usually application-independent, thus reusable across applications.

 Hypernate also identified some repeating, application-independent tasks around the Fabric `ChaincodeStub` that might be handy across different projects.